JohnAmbrose24/PyJack/README.md

 hit/stand loop) runs at the module level rather than inside a class or `main()`.

 Notable: card values are assigned with a chain of `if` statements in `__init__` — a good candidate for refactoring to a dictionary lookup later.
+(CLEARED)

+Update as of 5/21/2026:
+- Card value instantiation has improved using the dictionary lookup method.
+- Additional supporting function determines a winner between two players' hands.
+- Game-running module is now contained in a while-loop, continuing to run new rounds until the player runs out of money.

+Areas of Improvement:
+- Turning the modular game logic (betting, dealing, hit/stand loop) into functions ran inside a `main()` function.

-**Status:** Work in progress — one round of play functional, no win/loss resolution yet
+**Status:** Work in progress — multiple rounds playable, game continues until player's balance is depleted.